jaychan0125/Drum-JS30-1/README.md

 New things:

+<kbd></kbd> - HTML tag keyboard input element

-play() - method allowing to play audio/videos
+.play() - method allowing to play audio/videos
 stynax: audio/video.play()

-transition-end Event. 'i transitioned from one point to another. when done, do something else'
-eg:  from border:4px solid black;  to->  border-color:yellow
+.addEventListener('transitionend', ___ )  - method to initiate a  transition-end Event. 'i transitioned from one point to another. when done, do something else'.
+Eg:  from border:4px solid black; -to->  border-color:yellow

-forEach
+syntax: eventTarget.AddEventListener('eventType', function)

+.forEach()  -Array method, calls a function FOR EACH element in an array
+syntax: arrayTarget.forEach(myFunction)

+.classList.add/remove/toggle('')  -  method to add/remove a class to the selectedElement

 => ARROW FUNCTION